 While, like most Agents, he was nerfed in Episode 3, he is still a must-have in any game.
 His ability to scout ahead is unparalleled, and it’s like having a sixth man when you have an Owl Drone or Recon Dart by your side.

-Viper has finally gotten herself out of the gutter.
-Riot gave the American controller a lot of love on Valorant patch 2.06, and despite a quick follow up nerf on patch 2.09, she’s somehow the most viable Controller.
+Don’t let her fall in the power rankings fool you though.
+The Agent got a lot of love on Valorant patch 2.06, and despite a quick follow-up nerf on patch 2.09, she’s still one of the most viable Controllers in the game.

 While she was once incredibly inflexible, her reworked kit fixed most of her problems.
 From being able to retrieve her Poison Cloud smokes, to the initial tick of Decay when enemies walk through her Toxins, she can quickly shred enemies.

-If you need to lock down sites by yourself, there’s hardly a smoke Agent better equipped.
+If you need to lock down sites by yourself, there’s hardly a smoke Agent better equipped than Viper.

 Raze is a Duelist that is all about area denial.
 All of her abilities will ensure that the enemy is on the back foot, while you’re busy taking the fight up close and personal.